itsmillertim3/perform2021/labs/lab01/01_DeployDynatrace.md

-## Instrument Kubernetes with Dynatrace
+## Instrument Kubernetes with Dynatrace - Part 1

-This lab guide will deploy the Dynatrace Operator and Dynatrace integration for Kubernetes.
+This lab guide will deploy the Dynatrace Operator for Kubernetes.

 ### Deploy Dynatrace